mohamedelzoghby/gcp-terraform-iac/README.md

 # gcp-terraform-iac
 This repository contains a Terraform-based project for deploying infrastructure on Google Cloud Platform (GCP).
 It includes modular code for VPCs, subnets, compute resources, and storage.
 Supports multiple environments (dev/prod) and follows best practices for scalable Infrastructure as Code (IaC).

-Overview
-This repository contains a Terraform-based project to deploy infrastructure on Google Cloud Platform (GCP).
-It includes reusable modules for key resources like VPC networks, subnets, compute instances, and storage, supporting multiple environments (e.g., dev and prod).
-The project adheres to best practices for Infrastructure as Code (IaC).

 Features
 Modular Architecture: Reusable Terraform modules for VPC, compute, and storage.
 Multi-Environment Setup: Configurations for both development and production environments.